-Engagement and consistency: The winning combo
+Engagement and consistency are the winning combo

 Across millions of posts and hours of analyses, Buffer’s research shows that these two behaviors — consistency and engagement — are the biggest drivers of long-term growth.
 They’re simple, repeatable, and (most importantly) entirely in your hands.